How Nataly Dawn Increased Her Patronage From $1.5k to $6k in 30 Days

 6 Things Nataly Dawn Did to 4x Her Patronage in 30 Days

-- Give short + long term incentives: Nataly was trying to do two things during this month-long push: get patrons excited for the upcoming album and keep them excited for everything she’ll be releasing post-album.
-To do so, she made sure that every reward tier had incentives for both — an album-related element paired with an ongoing perk.
+Nataly was trying to do two things during this month-long push: get patrons excited for the upcoming album and keep them excited for everything she would be releasing post-album.
+To do so, she made sure that every tier had incentives for both — an album-related element paired with an ongoing perk.

-3. Let them put their name on it: Nataly dug into the old-school patronage playbook for a reward that was too enticing for fans to say no to: all patrons pledging before August 15th would get their name on the physical album.
+Nataly dug into the old-school patronage playbook for a tier that was too enticing for fans to say no to: all patrons pledging before August 15th would get their name on the physical album.

 “When you contribute to a university, you get your name on a bench.
 Beethoven’s patrons got their names printed in the libretto when the 5th symphony debuted.
 A label puts their logo on the back of the album, but I don’t have a label.
 My album is because of these patrons, so I’m putting their names on it.”